-Extensions of the Utility's overhead and underground distribution lines onto property of the customer will be made in accordance with the Utility's extension rules.
-These rules provide, among other things, that the Utility will own and be responsible for the maintenance and operation of such lines and shall have the right of access at all reasonable times for construction, rebuilding, tree trimming, and inspection of lines and equipment.

-The Utility also has the right to extend its facilities to serve other customers and to remove lines and equipment upon discontinuance of service.
+Extensions of MU overhead and underground distribution lines onto property of the customer will be made in accordance with MU extension rules.
+These rules provide, among other things, that MU will own and be responsible for the maintenance and operation of such lines and shall have the right of access at all reasonable times for construction, rebuilding, tree trimming, and inspection of lines and equipment.
+MU also has the right to extend its facilities to serve other customers and to remove lines and equipment upon discontinuance of service.

 MU will prepare all necessary easements along the selected route.
 The customer requesting service shall be responsible for obtaining the necessary signatures and all associated easement costs.
-When facilities are installed at customer request, the customer shall grant right-of-way satisfactory to the Utility.
+When facilities are installed at customer request, the customer shall grant right-of-way satisfactory to MU.

-Permanent certified survey stakes identifying property lines shall be installed prior to the Utility installation of facilities.
+Permanent certified survey stakes identifying property lines shall be installed prior to MU installation of facilities.
 The developer on all new developments shall provide certified survey stakes.

-The customer shall identify all privately owned underground equipment before the Utility installs its facilities.
+The customer shall identify all privately owned underground equipment before MU installs its facilities.
 Repair of damage to customer-owned underground equipment not located and/or identified by the customer shall be the customer's responsibility.

-The customer shall provide the following at no expense to the Utility:
+The customer shall provide the following at no expense to MU:

-The right-of-way as designated by the Utility shall be cleared of trees and obstructions.
-Any clearance of these obstacles by the Utility must be arranged in advance of construction and the cost of the clearance will be at the expense of the customer.
+The right-of-way as designated by MU shall be cleared of trees and obstructions.
+Any clearance of these obstacles by MU must be arranged in advance of construction and the cost of the clearance will be at the expense of the customer.

-The grade along the route of proposed underground facilities must be within 3" of final grade.
+The grade along the route of proposed underground facilities must be within 3 inches of final grade.